benhamilton/benhamilton.github.io/_posts/2020-02-21-migrate-multiple-databases-to-single-new-database.md

 Thus there must be a better way then just mashing it together and overwriting history.

-In our situation right now, we also have a few other considerations:
+In our situation we also have a few other considerations:

-1. The client is quite ok if there end up being duplicate Account or Contact records, so long as staff can easily see which records belong to which department
+1. The client is ok if there end up being duplicate Account or Contact records, so long as staff can easily see which records belong to which department
-1. In the future, we want the client to easily be able to merge records without drama or loss of history
+1., we want the client to easily be able to merge records without drama or loss of history
-1. We need to run the migration more than once, thus not just an initial `INSERT` of data, but we'll do an *UPSERT*, that is an `UPDATE` if it's already migrated or `INSERT` if it's been added to the old database since the the last run of the migration job
+1. We need to run the migration more than once, thus not just an initial `INSERT` of data, but we'll do an *UPSERT*, that is an `UPDATE` if it's already migrated or `INSERT` if added to the old database since the last run of the migration job
 1. We (the team doing the migration) want these migration jobs (tasks) to **Just Work**™

-Thusly what we do is map the source database to a new field, and we map the fields that are distincly different, like *Rep*, seperately.
+Thusly what we do is map the source database to a new field, and we map the fields that are distinctly different, like *Rep*, separately.

-Thus the import source becomes as follows:
+Thus the import source becomes:

 ## Sales Database (Becomes)